 Some of my students create portraits that look professional on their very first attempt.
 Others create portraits that are much improved from what they previously did, but they will need to keep practicing to get better.
 (We all need to keep working to get better, myself included! 🙂 )

 Last year, I launched our inaugural spring portrait painting challenge, just as the lockdowns of the coronavirus hit.
-Over 700 artists took the challenge, and I have personally seen many, many portraits that look amazing considering it was the very first portrait they ever did.
-You would think they had been painting for years!
-When they posted their portraits to social media, they started getting commissions!
-Others started painting portraits of family members to give as unique gifts.
+And then Over 700 artists took the challenge, and I have personally seen many, many portraits that look amazing considering it was the very first portrait they ever did.

 I am not going to boast in myself or my teaching.
-I do really care for my students, and I put everything I have into helping them paint portraits they can be proud of.
+I do really care for my students, and then I put everything I have into helping them paint portraits they can be proud of.
 But the real secret is I pray and God helps me not only to teach, but my students to apply the teaching and create something amazing.
 They take the knowledge I give them, put into practice with tenacity, and they produce a fantastic portrait.

 So, take the 2021 Spring Portrait Painting Challenge!